MaikuB/flutter_local_notifications/flutter_local_notifications/docs/android-setup.md

 - Exact scheduling is a core requirement for your app.
 In this case, you'll need the [`USE_EXACT_ALARM`](https://developer.android.com/reference/android/Manifest.permission#USE_EXACT_ALARM) permission, which won't require user consent in-app but may subject your app to more stringent app store reviews.
 - Exact scheduling is a nice-to-have addition for your app that users can opt-out of.
 In this case, you'll want to use the [`SCHEDULE_EXACT_ALARM`](https://developer.android.com/reference/android/Manifest.permission#SCHEDULE_EXACT_ALARM).
 This permission will need to be granted by the user using [`requestExactAlarmsPermission()`](https://pub.dev/documentation/flutter_local_notifications/latest/flutter_local_notifications/AndroidFlutterLocalNotificationsPlugin/requestExactAlarmsPermission.html) function in Dart.
 This permission can be revoked at any time by the user or system, so use [`canScheduleExactNotifications()`](https://pub.dev/documentation/flutter_local_notifications/latest/flutter_local_notifications/AndroidFlutterLocalNotificationsPlugin/canScheduleExactNotifications.html) to check at run-time if you still have this permission.

->[!Warning]
+> [!Caution]
->Scheduling exact alarms prevents the Android OS from being able to properly optimize the device's energy usage and idle time, and can lead to noticeably worse battery life for your users.
+> Scheduling exact alarms prevents the Android OS from being able to properly optimize the device's energy usage and idle time, and can lead to noticeably worse battery life for your users.
 Carefully consider whether you actually need these permissions and be mindful of users with lower-performing hardware.

->[!Note]
+> [!Note]
->Some Android device manufacturers implement non-standard app-killing behavior to extend battery life more aggressively than what the Android docs suggest.
+> Some Android device manufacturers implement non-standard app-killing behavior to extend battery life more aggressively than what the Android docs suggest.
 This behavior, if it applies to your app, is at the OS level and cannot be prevented by this plugin.
 See [this site]( https://dontkillmyapp.com) for a rundown of such manufacturers and what you can do for your users.

 In any case, add the appropriate permission to your manifest, under the top-level `<manifest>` tag.